 Drawing on their experience and training, as well as the nurse instructional tools, the first four nurses in the SCI Wound Program have now begun training auxiliary nursing staff.
 This creates a self-sustaining skin breakdown prevention and pressure wound treatment program for the Center.

-Tools to record and document risk assessment, wound assessment and wound treatment are now being used to track patient’s condition and progress.
-The SCI nurses are also educating patients and their caregivers, with the use of patient/caregiver instructional tools, the techniques and life style changes necessary to promote the ultimate goal of patient independent self care and living.
+Tools to record and document risk assessment wound and wound treatment are now being used to track patient’s condition and progress.
+The SCI nurses are also educating patients and their caregivers, with the use of patient/caregiver instructional tools, the techniques and lifestyle changes necessary to promote the ultimate goal of patient independent self-care and living.

 These nurse clinicians have become competent and confident in using advanced wound dressing products and state of the art wound treatments such as Negative Pressure Wound Therapy (NPWT).
-NPWT is a wound treatment which promotes rapid wound closure by improving blood flow and removing drainage from a wound.
-Numerous SCI patients with large, here to for, non closing pressure wounds, have benefited tremendously from this therapy with accelerated wound closure.
+NPWT is a wound treatment that promotes rapid wound closure by improving blood flow and removing drainage from a wound.
+Numerous SCI patients with large, here to for, nonclosing pressure wounds, have benefited tremendously from this therapy with accelerated wound closure.

 The time invested and commitment made by these SCI nurse clinicians to learn and implement the interventions necessary to promote the optimum treatment and health of their SCI patients has been remarkable and truly inspiring to me.
 The work has been hard, but the rewards great as illustrated by the smiles of these dedicated SCI nurses.